How to approach judges for competitions

 e.g.

-I am in awe of the work you have done advocating gay rights, your speech at Pride in Perth was inspirational!
+I love the work you have done advocating gay rights, your speech at Pride in Perth was inspirational!
 I am contacting you since we are currently organising an award to celebrate the diversity of the gay community and would love you to help us select the winners.

 Understand the ask